Federal Reserve Chair Jerome Powell warns inflation fight will be long and bumpy

 Powell also suggested that interest rates may ultimately have to climb higher than the 5 to 5.5% range that policymakers had predicted in December in order to bring prices under control.
 The Fed's benchmark rate is currently 4.50 to 4.75%.

-The prospect of higher interest rates weighed on the stock market, with the Dow Jones Industrial Average falling more than 300 points at midday.
+The prospect of higher interest rates weighed on the stock market.
+The Dow Jones Industrial Average fell 575 points, or 1.7%.

 Higher rates should help curb inflation.
 But the Fed's actions also risk sparking a recession and a rise in unemployment.